PerihaneYoussef/Student-Admissions-in-Keras/README.md

 ### Student-Admissions-in-Keras

-Build a neural network which analyzes the dataset of student admissions at UCLA.
+Build a neural network using Keras which analyzes the dataset of student admissions at UCLA.

 ### Data Set